firebfm/RedSea/readme.md

 Current state
 -------------
-RedSea is currently being worked on by members of RED.
-Reach out to RedSudo for more info
+RedSea as it stands is no longer supported by me (redsudo).
+It has been deprecated in favor of a more functional replacement.
+Feel free to fork and revive it though.
+I will also occasionally look at PRs.

 Introduction
 ------------